-There are many parts of my youth that I'm not proud of... there were loose threads...untidy parts of me that I would like to remove.
+There are many parts of my youth that I'm not proud of.
+There were loose threads...untidy parts of me that I would like to remove.
 But when I pulled on one of those threads...it unraveled the tapestry

 Robert: So, my brother is a human being after all.
 This is going to be with you a long time, Jean-Luc.
 A long time.

-To put this into proper context Picard had just come out of a mission where he had been mind-raped by the Borg and turned into one of them in order to not only assimilate him to the Borg but also utilize him and his knowledge of Star Fleet in order to destroy Star Fleet and the very people he'd sworn to protect.
+- To put this into proper context, Picard had just come out of a mission where he had been mind-raped by the Borg and turned into one of them in order to not only assimilate him to the Borg, but also utilize him and his knowledge of Starfleet in order to destroy Starfleet and the very people he'd sworn to protect.
 One can only imagine the kinds of horrors that he had to endure.
-One scene in particular is when he is being "upgraded" and a Single Tear falls down his cheek revealing to some degree just how harrowing of an experience it was.
-This scene effectively shows us what kind of horrors he had to endure to protect not only the people he cared about but Star Fleet and every single citizen belonging to the United Federation
+One scene in particular is when he is being "upgraded" and a Single Tear falls down his cheek, revealing to some degree just how harrowing of an experience it was.
+This scene effectively shows us what kind of horrors he had to endure to protect not only the people he cared about, but Starfleet and every single citizen belonging to the Federation.

 Alexander: Are you my father?